Lab-Work/sensor_quality/README.md

 ## 2) License

+This software is available under the permissive University of Illinois/NCSA Open Source License.

 Copyright (c) 2015 The Board of Trustees of the University of Illinois.
 All rights reserved

 Developed by: Department of Civil and Environmental Engineering University of Illinois at Urbana-Champaign